A Comment on Changing What We Taste in Food

 It appears that we keep eating modern rubbish foods with their dwindling nutritional value in a vain hunt for micronutrients.
 When we don’t find antioxidants, anti-inflammatories, anti-allergens, anti-proliferatives, adaptogens, live enzymes and enzyme regulators, good sugars and minerals in a Big Mac, meat pie or fries we are driven to eat until we find what will satiate our micronutrient drive.

 There doesn’t seem much value in tinkering about with flavours in the mouth when our menu selections are more neural, biochemical and microbial.

-The neural and biochemical drives involve the bad sugar fructose and its related chemical metabolite, uric acid (yes, the same one implicated in gout and some kidney stones).
-If we eat too much bad sugar (fructose and sucrose) uric acid goes up leptin resistance rises and this tells our brain to eat more fructose.
-Other hormones are involved including insulin, cortisol, ghrelin and more and all of them drive us to store fat.
+The neural and biochemical drives involve the bad sugar, fructose and its related chemical metabolite, uric acid (yes, the same one implicated in gout and some kidney stones).
+If we eat too much of the bad sugars (fructose and sucrose) uric acid goes up; leptin resistance rises; and this tells our brain to eat more fructose.
+Other hormones are involved including insulin, cortisol, ghrelin and various others and all of them drive us to store fat.

 And lastly, our gut flora secrete chemicals that reflect the quality of their foods and direct our brains to choose more of these foods, whether they are healthy of not for us.
 The bugs are looking out for themselves.